yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 ## Test-driven development

 Simple tasks are the best way to try and use new development methodologies, so this is a good occasion to start working with the so-called test-driven approach.
-Test-driven Development (TDD) basically means that the first thing you do when developing is to write some _tests_, that is programs that use what you are going to develop.
+Test-driven Development (TDD) basically means that the first thing you do when developing is to write some _tests_, that is **programs that use what you are going to develop**.
 The purpose of those programs is to test that your final product complies with a given behaviour so they provide

 * **Documentation** for your API: they are examples of use of your package.
-* **Regression** checks: when you change the code to develop new features the package shall not break the behaviour of the previous versions.
+* **Regression** checks: when you change the code to develop new features they shall not break the behaviour of the previous package versions.
 * **TODO list**: until all tests run successfully you have something still waiting to be implemented.

+I suggest you to follow this post until we wrote some tests (section "Writing some tests" included), then **write your own class, trying to make it pass all the tests**.
+This way, actually developing something, you can really learn both TDD and Python.
+Then you can check your code against mine and perhaps provide a far better solution that the one found by me.

 ## Development environment